shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Press the **Hash (#)** key to enter an *ad hoc* TalkGroup number, followed by the **Green** key to confirm.
 If the entered TG is in the Digital Contacts the name of the TG Contact will be displayed, otherwise the number will be displayed e.g. TG 98977.

 To return to the previous TG prior to manually entering the TG, press either the **Left arrrow** or **Right arrow** keys.

 ![](media/talkgroup-entry.png)

-When a TG has been manually entered, the display shows a 1 pixel box around the TG display area to indicate that this TG has been manually entered, even if the Contact / TG name is displayed rather than the TG nunber.
+When a TG has been manually entered, the display shows a 1 pixel box around the TG display area to indicate that this TG has been manually entered, even if the Contact / TG name is displayed rather than the TG number.

 ![](media/talkgroup-manually-entered.png)